salmanbwq/salmanbwq/README.md

 <!--
 **salmanbwq/salmanbwq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I'm A computer enigneering Student at the Polythecnic Universirty of Madrid Here are some ideas to get you started:
+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...